opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - Enter the `App password` generated from Gmail as the password _(:red_circle: Do not use your real Gmail password here :red_circle:)_
     - Click Add.

-??? image "Image - Add Credentials"
+??? image "Images - Add Credentials"
     <figure markdown="1">
     ![Jenkins Credentials](../../assets/images/jenkins_credentials.png "Jenkins Credentials")
     </figure>